 An interpreter must work with tools.
-Certainly he ought to work with the latest critical editions of the Hebrew.
-Greek. and Septuagint texts.
+Certainly he ought to work with the latest critical editions of the Hebrew, Greek, and Septuagint texts.
 He must have those works which deal with the inspiration, canon, and criticism of Scripture.
 He should have standard grammars, lexicons, and concordances of the Hebrew and Greek languages.
-He should consult the learned commentaries of the past and present.
-For those students who need some guide through the labyrinth of books we suggest: Wilbur Smith, Profitable Bible Study (revised edition); John R. Sampey, Syllabus for Old Testament Study; A. T. Robertson, Syllabus for New Testament Study; A Bibliography of Bible Study, and, A Bibliography of Systematic Theology (published by The Theological Seminary Library, Princeton, New Jersey); and the list we shall submit in the next section.
+He should consult the 10 Barrows, op. tit., p.
+525.

+learned commentaries of the past and present.
+For those students who need some guide through the labyrinth of books we suggest: Wilbur Smith, Profitable Bible Study (revised edition); John R. Sampey, Syllabus for Old Testament Study; A. T. Robertson, Syllabus for New Testament Study; A Bibliography of Bible Study, and, A Bibliography of Systematic Theology (published by The Theological Seminary Library, Princeton, New Jersey); and the list we shall submit, in the next section.